DasSauerkraut/Terraheim/README.md

 Reforging means that you won't have chests full of out-dated equipment as you can continually have the armor set keep pace with your progression!
 Note that to reforge padded armor, you have to use the Artisan Table asides from the forge or workbench.
 ## Utility Items
-Currently two utility items have been added, the Aescfell Belt and the Stánbrysan Belt.
-These items increase your damage dealt to trees and ores, respectively.
+Currently five utility items have been added:
+- Aescfell Belt: Increased damage vs trees
+- Stánbrysan Belt: Increased damage vs ores
+- Eorðtilia Belt: Harvest additional flora from bushes and crops
+- Stulor Belt: Increased sneak speed and less sneak stamina use
+- Casul Belt: Immunity to the wet ailment
 ## Balance
 **Terraheim** is highly customizable as the effectiveness, material costs, and almost every armor stat can be tweaked in the `balance.json` file.
 Weapons can be adjusted in the `weaponBalance.json` file.
 You can even change out what armor sets have what set effect!
 If you want the bronze armor set to have ranged damage or Wyrdarrow, you can!